 A spinal cord stimulator provides substantial and long-lasting pain relief for many chronic pain conditions, even after other conservative medical therapies have failed.
 The experts at Alliance Spine & Pain specialize in advanced techniques like spinal cord stimulation.
-To learn more about this innovative treatment, call one of the offices in Austell, Augusta, Woodstock, Atlanta, Marietta, Conyers, Lawrenceville, Jasper, Cartersville, Dallas, Suwanee, Covington, Carrollton, Canton, Shady Springs, Douglasville, Peachtree City, or Roswell, Georgia, or book a consultation online today.
+To learn more about this innovative treatment, call one of the offices in Austell, Augusta, Woodstock, Atlanta, Marietta, Conyers, Lawrenceville, Jasper, Cartersville, Dallas, Suwanee, Covington, Carrollton, Canton, Sandy Springs, Douglasville, Peachtree City, or Roswell, Georgia, or book a consultation online today.

 A spinal cord stimulator eases chronic pain using a mild electrical impulse.
 The pulse prevents spinal nerves from sending pain messages to your brain.
 If your brain doesn’t get the message, you can’t feel the full impact of the pain.